Lexus RX 350 Insurance Rates

 Wyoming | $1,402 | -$174 | -11.0% |

-Using high physical damage deductibles could cut prices by as much as $600 every year, whereas increasing liability limits will increase prices.
-Switching from a 50/100 bodily injury protection limit to a 250/500 limit will cost up to $450 extra every 12 months.
+Using high physical damage deductibles could save up to $600 a year, while increasing your policy's liability limits will push prices upward.
+Moving from a 50/100 limit to a 250/500 limit will cost up to $450 extra every year.
 View Rates by Deductible or Liability Limit

-With such a large range in prices, the only way to figure out your exact price is to do a rate comparison and see which company has the best price.
-Each insurance company uses a different method to calculate prices, so rate quotes will be substantially different.
+With such a large range in prices, the best way to find out who has the cheapest auto insurance prices is to compare prices and see how they stack up.
+Every company uses a different method to calculate prices, and quoted prices will be substantially different from one company to the next.

 Insurance Rates by Trim Level and Model Year